Kaciras/icodec/README.md

   /**
    * Load the decoder WASM file, must be called once before decode.
+   * Multiple calls are ignored, and return the first result.
    *
    * @param source If pass a string, it's the URL of WASM file to fetch,
    *               else it will be treated as the WASM bytes.